Bosnia reports sharp rise in coronavirus cases after relaxing lockdown

-These measures will be reinstated during the three-day Labour Day holidays, officials said, adding that people there too were behaving in a more relaxed manner.
+It also decided that all wholesale trade businesses and retail shops as well as hair-dressing and cosmetic salons will reopen from May 1, ordering owners to provide disinfection of hands and footwear for customers and disinfect premises each day before opening.
 "We are aware that we'll see new peaks and trends of the disease, but we have to go back to normal life," said Goran Cerkez, the federation assistant health minister.

 "We shall see how that proceeds, and whether we have to reinstate restrictions will depend on the citizens."
 Bosnia's economy has been hit hard by the lockdowns and the closure of many businesses.
 The International Monetary Fund has forecast growth to shrink 5% this year.